Glitched519/Processor/README.md

 To add Processor to your discord server, you can click [this invite link.](https://discord.com/oauth2/authorize?client_id=689678745782714464&scope=bot&permissions=2134338815) You must have the **Manage Server** permission to invite this bot to your desired server.

 ## Getting Started
 The prefix for this bot is `pr.`.
 Type `pr.help` to list all the categories of commands.
 If you want a specific category of those commands, type `pr.help <categoryName>` for all the commands within the category.
 You will need to set up the correct permissions for the bot.
-For your convenience, you may give this bot `Administrator` privileges as its resolves all permission confilict with the bot.
+For your convenience, you may give this bot `Administrator` privileges as its resolves all permission conflicts with the bot.

 ## Top Features
 Processor comes with several fun features that you and your members will appreciate.
 Here are the most common: